-- (1) To make Ddecisions on all applications, notifications, consultations, negotiations, serving of notices, and other activities carried out under Town and Country Planning legislation, which are delegated to Head of Planning and Building Services, except as follows:- - (a) Applications which are contrary to the provisions of an approved or draft development plan or other statement of approved planning policy where adverse representations have been received and which is recommended for approval. - (b) Applications which the Head of Planning and Building Services considers are of significant local interest or impact. - (be) Applications (excluding notifications) where a Member requests in writing, with reasons and, within the stipulated time span, that they be submitted to Committee.
-A Member can withdraw this request at any time prior to the determination of the application to enable its determination under delegated powers. - (ce) Applications submitted by or on behalf of the Council, or any company in which the Council holds an interest, for its own developments except for the approval of minor developments. - (e) Notifications on which material planning objection(s) has been received within the stipulated time span and no agreement with the Chairman of the appropriate Committee after consultation with the appropriate Ward Member(s) has been reached. - (2) To Ddeterminatione of applications (excluding applications for advertisement consent, listed building consent, and applications resulting from the withdrawal by condition of domestic permitted development rights; Schedule 2, Part 1, Classes B, C, D, E, F, G, and H of the Town and Country Planning (General Permitted Development) (England) Order 2015 or as amended) on which a material planning objection(s) has been received in the stipulated time span and which cannot be resolved by negotiation or through the imposition of conditions and where the officer's recommendation is for approval, following consultation with the Ward Members, the latter having the right to request that the application be reported to Committee for decision. - (3) To allocate and release Section 106 developer contributions for external projects up to a maximum of £25,000.00 per project, following consultation with the relevant Ward Members, Portfolio Holder and Head of Finance. - (4) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, be authorised to enter land or premises and to carry out any act included in the legislation and subordinate legislation made thereunder and any amendments thereto, as set out in the:
+- (1) To make decisions on all applications, notifications, consultations, negotiations, serving of notices, and other activities carried out under Town and Country Planning legislation, which are delegated to Head of Planning and Building Services, except as follows:- - (a) Applications which are contrary to the provisions of an approved or draft development plan or other statement of approved planning policy where adverse representations have been received and which is recommended for approval. - (b) Applications (excluding notifications and applications under s191 and s192, Town and Country Planning Act 1990) where a Member requests in writing, with reasons and within the Application Publicity Expiry Date, that they be submitted to Committee.
+A Member can withdraw this request at any time prior to the determination of the application to enable its determination under delegated powers. - (c) Applications submitted by or on behalf of the Council, or any company in which the Council holds an interest, for its own developments except for the approval of minor developments.

+- (d) Applications where the Head of Planning and Building Services recommends refusal of an application solely on the basis of failure to achieve nutrient neutrality where a Ward Member requests in writing, with reasons, within 72 hours of notification of the recommendation for refusal that they be submitted to Committee for determination.
+A Member can withdraw this request at any time prior to the determination of the application to enable its determination under delegated powers. - (2) To determine applications (excluding applications for advertisement consent, certificates of lawfulness, listed building consent, and applications resulting from the withdrawal by condition of domestic permitted development rights; Schedule 2, Part 1, Classes B, C, D, E, F, G, and H of the Town and Country Planning (General Permitted Development) (England) Order 2015 or as amended) on which a material planning objection(s) has been received within the Application Publicity Expiry Date and which cannot be resolved by negotiation or through the imposition of conditions and where the officer's recommendation is for approval, following consultation with the Ward Members, the latter having the right to request that the application be reported to Committee for decision. - (3) To allocate and release Section 106 developer contributions for external projects up to a maximum of £25,000.00 per project, following consultation with the relevant Ward Members, Portfolio Holder and Head of Finance and Revenues. - (4) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, be authorised to enter land or premises and to carry out any act included in the legislation and subordinate legislation made thereunder and any amendments thereto, as set out in the: